Biden calls Georgia law 'Jim Crow in the 21st Century' and says Justice Department is 'taking a look' - KION546

 Georgia is the first presidential battleground to impose new voting restrictions following Biden’s victory in the state, but the bill, which Republican Gov. Brian Kemp signed into law Thursday evening, is part of a national Republican effort to restrict access to the ballot after the 2020 election saw record turnout.

+Biden narrowly won the state of Georgia last fall, the first Democratic presidential nominee to pull it off since 1992.
+The election results in the battleground state were unsuccessfully disputed by then-President Donald Trump, whose lies about voter fraud have given rise to measures like Georgia’s, which he praised in a statement Friday.

+But Biden has minced no words as to whether he thinks the provisions are racially motivated.

 “This is Jim Crow in the 21st Century.
-It must end,” Biden said in the statement, noting how the restrictions disproportionately target Black voters.
+It must end,” Biden said in the statement, noting how the restrictions disproportionately target Black voters, who proved crucial to recent Democratic victories in Georgia.

 Georgia’s new law imposes new voter identification requirements for absentee ballots, limits the use of ballot drop boxes, makes it a crime to approach voters in line to give them food and water and gives state officials more power over local elections.